tomkimpson/Argus/docs/joss/paper.md

 Several extensions are planned for `Argus` to expand its capabilities and applications:

+- **Model selection capabilities**: Implementation of Bayes factor calculations to enable robust model comparison and selection between different gravitational wave models, noise models, and signal hypotheses
+- **Dispersion measure corrections**: Integration of time-variable dispersion measure effects and solar wind corrections within the state-space framework for improved timing precision
+- **Modular model specification**: Development of a user-friendly interface allowing researchers to easily specify custom state-space models and noise components through configurable modules
 - **Real data applications**: Integration with production PTA datasets from NANOGrav, EPTA, PPTA, and other major collaborations
 - **Continuous gravitational waves**: Extension of the state-space framework to handle deterministic signals from individual binary systems and rotating neutron stars
 - **Advanced noise models**: Implementation of additional stochastic processes including chromatic noise, system-dependent effects, and non-Gaussian noise components
 - **Scalability improvements**: Optimization for next-generation PTAs such as the SKA pulsar timing array with hundreds of pulsars
 - **Community integration**: Development of interfaces with existing PTA analysis pipelines including ENTERPRISE [@enterprise2020] and libstempo [@vallisneri2020libstempo]

+While these extensions represent exciting future directions, we release `Argus` in its current form because it successfully addresses the core challenge of Bayesian parameter estimation for pulsar timing array analysis.
+The package provides a robust, high-performance foundation for gravitational wave detection research and demonstrates significant computational advantages over traditional approaches.
+We encourage contributions from the broader PTA community to help implement these extensions and further advance the capabilities of state-space methods in gravitational wave astronomy.
 The modular design of `Argus` facilitates these extensions while maintaining backward compatibility and computational efficiency.

 # Acknowledgements